Gambling Addiction Treatment Blog

 Written by Rick Benson | Sep 27, 2022 4:00:00 AM

-Gambling is very normalized in our culture, with approximately 85% of American adults having gambled at least once in their lives, and 65% within the last year.
+Over the past 30 years of treating addiction, I’ve seen how normalized gambling has become in our culture.
+Roughly 85% of American adults have gambled at least once in their lives, and 65% within the last year.
 Although many people can gamble without becoming addicted, there are many risks involved when it comes to wagering any amount of money.

 How a Gambling Addiction Develops